 Tenacious Defense Duration: 30 seconds

 In a vacuum this is a great skill, offering both shield recovery and gun damage.
-The issue lies in the fact that Thin Red Line and Desperate Measures so encourages a 1hp build and for 1hp builds this capstone is useless as you will go down before the effect can trigger.
+The issue lies in the fact that Thin Red Line and Desperate Measures so encourages a 1hp build and for 1hp builds this capstone is near useless as you will go down before the effect can trigger.
+A minor saving grace is that when in FFYL you will get the gun damage bonus.

 For builds that don’t heavily invest in Thin Red Line, and have the benefit of health gate this is a good capstone and worth the investment if you reach this point in the tree.
 The shield restoration has excellent synergy with all Shield Capacity boosts present in the trees and the gun damage is a nice to have.